auth0/docs/articles/api/v1/reference.md

 		scope: []
 	}

-To obtain `client_id` and `client_secret` for Microsoft Accounts, see [ms-account-clientid](/ms-account-clientid).
+To obtain `client_id` and `client_secret` for Microsoft Accounts, see [Microsoft Account Client ID](/ms-account-clientid).

-####GET a specific Connection
+####Get a specific Connection

 	GET https://@@account.namespace@@/api/connections/{A-CONNECTION-NAME}/?access_token=...

-####DELETE a connection
+####Delete a connection
-A DELETE operation on the `connections` object will eliminate the connection definition permanently.
+A Delete operation on the `connections` object will eliminate the connection definition permanently.
 The parameter for this operation is the name of the connection to delete.

 	DELETE https://@@account.namespace@@/api/connections/{A-CONNECTION-NAME}/?access_token=...